 The bloom may be brief, but the vision of row upon row of tulips sloping gently towards a stark white lighthouse on the edge of a volcanic plateau, will last a lifetime.
 Time it right and you’ll catch the tulips in bloom September to October.
 Tulip fields not bright enough for you?
 At the Tulip Festival Wynyard’s colour run you can get plastered from head to toe in colour (BYO goggles).
 Try your hand at tulip-throwing in the annual competition, watch fireworks over the Inglis River or turn up to the tulip cocktail party and bring some colourful moves to the dancefloor.

 4. Release your inner creative

 Rub shoulders with Australia’s best writers in a storybook Swiss village over cocktails and delicious produce.
-Now is the time to immerse yourself in a magical world of words.
-Share stories, spin yarns and feast on Tamar Valley produce until late, learn how to ignite your stories with Amie Kaufman from New York Times and discover the ageless art of building worlds with words.
+Now is the time to immerse yourself in a magical world of words, share stories and feast on Tamar Valley produce.
+Learn how to ignite your own stories with Amie Kaufman from New York Times and discover the ageless art of building worlds with words.
 This year the Tamar Valley Writers Festival theme is ‘Tasmania on the Global Page’.
 Expand your mind, 14-16 September.

 5. Pick the best of the season

-Farm gate markets in Tasmanian cities, villages and towns celebrate eating seasonal and making local.
+Farm gate markets in Tasmania celebrate eating seasonal and making local.
 Join in the Tassie tradition of attending weekend produce markets to gather good nosh and listen to buskers laid-back tunes.
 Meet bakers, cheesemakers, pig farmers, orchardists and apiarists that collect honey from wild places.
 Our picks for this spring are the Saturday Salamanca Market in Hobart and Harvest Market, in Launceston, the Sunday Farm Gate Market in Hobart and the monthly Bream Creek Farmers Market. located 45 minutes east of Hobart.